roziscoding/ts-transformer-ajv/README.md

 ### Inline validation - `validateTypeWithAjv`

-Allows you to validate an object agains a given type using `ajv.validate`.
+Allows you to validate an object against a given type using `ajv.validate`.
 Since we're now calling the validate function directly, the return value is an object with the following type:

 ```typescript
 type ValidationResult = {